SonjaKersten/Laboratory-protocols/DNA_extraction_protocol/README.md

 ## Extraction protocol

+The following extraction protocol can be used for plates or tubes.
+The first step for tissue grinding is always performed in 2 ml screw cap micro tubes.
+From then on the standard protocol assumes plates.
+Alternative parameters for extraction in tubes are indicated as **'**.

 ### 1. Lysis and precipitation

-  **1.1.** Collect ca. 1 g of plant material.
+  **1.1.** Collect ca. 100 mg of plant material.
 Grind the frozen (liquid N) tissue in the screw cap micro tubes (filled with 4-5 ceramic beads) with the Fast Prep machine at speed 4 for 15 sec.
 Freeze again in liquid N and repeat grinding.

   **1.2.** Quickly add 800 uL of extraction buffer to the screw cap micro tubes and vortex until homogenized.

   **1.3.** Incubation for 1 hour at 60 °C.

+  **1.4.** [Plate] Spin at max speed ~6,000 g for plates for 10 min.
-  **1.4.** Spin at 12 000 g for 1 min.
+  **1.4.'** [Tube] Spin at 12 000 g for 1 min.

-  **1.5.** Transfer 200 ul supernatant to a QIAgen collection microtube plate and add 0.325 volumes of 5M Potassium Acetate (65ul for 200ul lysate). **Note: The remaining lysate (ca. 400 ul) can be frozen again in -80 °C (as backup) and if needed used later from this step on.**
+  **1.5.** [Plate] Transfer 200 ul supernatant to a QIAgen collection microtube plate and add 0.325 volumes of 5M Potassium Acetate (65ul for 200ul lysate). **Note: The remaining lysate (ca. 400 ul) can be frozen again in -80 °C (as backup) and if needed used later from this step on.**
+  **1.5.'** [Tube] Transfer 200 ul supernatant to a 2 ml Eppendorf tube and add 0.325 volumes of 5M Potassium Acetate (65ul for 200ul lysate).

-  **1.6.** Close the plate, mix it very well and give it a short spin.
+  **1.6.** Close the plate/ tube, mix it very well and give it a short spin.

-  **1.7.** Incubate the plate in -20 C for 10 - 15 min.
+  **1.7.** Incubate the plate/ tube in -20 C for 10 - 15 min.

-  **1.8.** Spin at max speed (~6,000 g for plates) for 10 min or 12 000 g for 1 min for Eppendorf tubes.
+  **1.8.** [Plate] Spin at max speed ~6,000 g for plates for 10 min.
+  **1.8.'** [Tube] Spin at 12 000 g for 1 min.

-  **1.9.** Transfer 200 uL of supernatant to a fresh QIAgen collection microtube plate. **Note: Remove the bottom lid of the plate to fit it on a magnet.**
+  **1.9.** [Plate] Transfer 200 uL of supernatant to a fresh QIAgen collection microtube plate. **Note: Remove the bottom lid of the plate to fit it on a magnet.**
+  **1.9.'** [Tube] Transfer 200 uL of supernatant to a fresh 2 ml tube.

 ### 2. First bead-cleanup